cisco-ie/grpcdialout/README.md

 # Cisco MDT gRPC Dialout Collector

 The Cisco MDT (Model Driven Telemetry) gRPC Dialout Collector allows the collection of Cisco's MDT Streaming Telemetry through the gRPC interface on certain IOS XR, NX-OS, and IOS XE devices.
 The output of the collector is to either a file or to kafka.
 This collector can only handle the K/V format, not Compact GPB.
+This collector also does not support TLS at this time.

+The intent of this collector is for testing MDT and getting started with it, this collector does not take scale into account and might fail in full production environments.

 ## Getting Started